 The sadness at his loss will endure but with that sadness comes a deep gratitude for the things Anthony Foley left in his wake.
 What a life he lead.
 In that regard, he lives on immortal.
 As long as there is Munster Rugby, there will be the memory of Anthony Foley – a man who, with others, made it great.

 The passage of time won’t dilute the impact Anthony Foley has had on Munster Rugby and the lives of those who love it.
 He defied odds, he broke hearts, he reached the promised land and he built Lions.
-He is part of the fabric of Munster; every blade of grass, every brick, every seat, every bellowed “heave”, every moment when you forget about your day and lose yourself in the magic of Thomond Park – this really is the House That Axel Built.
+He is part of the fabric of Munster; every blade of grass, every brick, every seat, every bellowed “heave”, every moment when you forget about your day and lose yourself in the magic of Thomond Park.

 He is no more separable from Munster than the Shannon Bridge is from Limerick city.
 He is, and always will be, unforgettable.